English literature preparation

 We hope this is helpful – and there are some books and pieces of writing which look exciting here!
-Do feel free to contact the programme leader, Paul Vlitos, if you have any questions – and we look forward to welcoming you here at Surrey in person soon!
+Do feel free to contact Dr Charlotte Mathieson, if you have any questions about English Literature, and Dr Liz Bahs for enquiries about the English Literature with Creative Writing programme – and we look forward to welcoming you here at Surrey in person soon!

 - Marie de France, Milun; Lanval; Chevrefoil